A Local’s Guide to the Best 16 Things to Do in Golden Gate Park San Francisco

 Hike up Strawberry Hill

-I highly recommend visiting during the Spring as there are multiple varieties of flowers, including Cherry Blossoms, blooming on and around Strawberry Hill!
+I highly recommend visiting during the spring, as multiple varieties of flowers, including Cherry Blossoms, bloom on and around Strawberry Hill!

 Row a Boat on Stow Lake

-As mentioned above one of the most popular, and romantic, things to do in Golden Gate Park is rent a boat on Stow Lake.
-Stow Lake Boathouse offers pedal and rowboats on a first come first serve basis.
+As mentioned above, one of the most romantic things to do in Golden Gate Park is rent a boat on Stow Lake.
+Stow Lake Boathouse offers pedal and rowboats on a first-come, first-served basis.
 From here, you’ll be able to row underneath beautiful stone bridges, around a waterfall, and Strawberry Hill.

 Location: 50 Stow Lake Dr E, San Francisco, CA 94118